Lisdexamfetamine: History

-Lisdexamfetamine was developed by New River Pharmaceuticals, who were bought by Takeda Pharmaceuticals through its acquisition of Shire Pharmaceuticals, shortly before it began being marketed.
-It was developed with the intention of creating a longer-lasting and less-easily abused version of dextroamphetamine, as the requirement of conversion into dextroamphetamine via enzymes in the red blood cells delays its onset of action, regardless of the route of administration.
+Lisdexamfetamine was developed by Robert Oberlender at New River Pharmaceuticals, under the name NRP104, before being bought by Takeda Pharmaceuticals through its acquisition of Shire Pharmaceuticals, prior to market release.
+It was developed to create a longer-lasting and less-easily abused version of dextroamphetamine, as the requirement of conversion into dextroamphetamine via enzymes in the red blood cells delays its onset of action, regardless of the route of administration.

-On 23 April 2008, the FDA approved lisdexamfetamine for treatment of ADHD in adults.
-On 4 August 2009, Health Canada approved the marketing of 30 mg and 50 mg capsules of lisdexamfetamine for prescription use.
+In February 2007, the US Food and Drug Administration (FDA) approved lisdexamfetamine for the treatment of ADHD.
+In August 2009, Health Canada approved the marketing of lisdexamfetamine for prescription use.

-In January 2015, lisdexamfetamine was approved by the US Food and Drug Administration for treatment of binge eating disorder in adults.
+In January 2015, lisdexamfetamine was approved by the FDA for the treatment of binge eating disorder in adults.

-The US Food and Drug Administration gave tentative approval to generic formulations of lisdexamfetamine in 2015.
+The FDA gave tentative approval to generic formulations of lisdexamfetamine in 2015.
 The expiration date for patent protection of lisdexamfetamine in the US was 24 February 2023.
+The Canadian patent expired 20 years from the filing date of 1 June 2004.

 Production quotas for 2016 in the United States were 29,750 kg.

 Society and culture

-Names
+Name

 Lisdexamfetamine is the International Nonproprietary Name (INN) and is a contraction of L-lysine-dextroamphetamine.

-As of November 2020, lisdexamfetamine is sold under the following brand names: Aduvanz, Elvanse, Juneve, Lisdexamfetamine Dimesylate, Samexid, Tyvense, Venvanse, and Vyvanse.
+As of November 2020, lisdexamfetamine is sold under the following brand names: Aduvanz, Elvanse, Juneve, Samexid, Tyvense, Venvanse, and Vyvanse.